vijaymathew/folio/README.md

-# folio
+# Folio

-Minimal Textual scaffold for a console-first Folio prototype.

-## What is here
+**Folio** is a CLI-based prototype for a text-native architecture where **the document is the computer**.

+Instead of standalone applications owning your data, Folio treats a plain text file as the primary substrate for computing.
+Applications are downgraded to **renderers**—transient lenses that interpret structured directives (`::type[id]{params}`) inline within your prose and write all state changes back as human-readable text mutations.

+This implementation is a minimal Textual-based scaffold designed to validate the core pillars of the [The Document is the Computer](https://vijaymathew.github.io/books/ui/the-document-is-the-computer.html) philosophy:

+- **Text as Ground Truth:** All data (tasks, tables, calculations) lives in a durable, portable `.folio` file.
+- **Apps as Renderers:** Capabilities like task management, Python execution, and structured tables are summoned via a universal grammar.
+- **No Hidden State:** The document serves as an event-sourced log; every action is recorded as a text mutation.
+- **Graceful Degradation:** The information remains readable by humans and simple Unix tools even without a specialized renderer.

+## Core Components

-- `DocumentStore`: loads and saves the text file.
+- `DocumentStore`: Manages loading and atomic saving of the text substrate.
-- `DirectiveParser`: line-oriented parser for `::directive[id]{params}` blocks.
+- `DirectiveParser`: A line-oriented parser for `::directive` blocks.
-- `CapabilityRegistry`: maps directive types to renderers.
+- `CapabilityRegistry`: Maps directive types to their respective renderers and manages manifests.
-- `MutationEngine`: applies text mutations and reparses.
+- `MutationEngine`: Applies surgical text mutations to the source file and triggers reparsing.
-- `Textual` app: source pane plus rendered document pane.
+- `Textual UI`: A dual-pane console interface providing a raw source view and a rich rendered view.
-- Sample directive renderers for `task`, `py`, `table`, `note`, and `file`.
+- **Built-in Renderers:** Initial implementations for `task`, `py` (sandboxed Python execution), `table` (grid editing), `note`, and `file`.

-This is intentionally small.
-It is a starting point for validating the text-first architecture in a console renderer.

-Renderer and registry authoring notes live in [docs/renderer-interface.md](/home/vijay/Projects/folio/docs/renderer-interface.md).

 ## Installation